lethe-cfd/rheocal/README.md

 The rheocal project aims at developing a simple tool to automatically calibrate rheological models for generalized newtonian fluids based on experimental viscosity measurements.

 ## User guide
+Here are the steps to follow to obtain the nonlinear regression for a rheology model.
 When running the rheocal.py program, the user interface will pop up.
 This window can be resized or minimized.

 ### 1. Input file format
 The "Help" tab is by default the first tab opened.
 It shows a picture of how data should be entered in the input file in order for the program to execute properly.